falcosecurity/falco-website/content/en/docs/reference/daemon/cli-arguments/cli-arguments.md

   -h, --help                    Print this help list and exit.
   -c <path>                     Configuration file.
 If not specified uses /etc/falco/falco.yaml.
+      --config-schema           Print the config json schema and exit.
+      --rule-schema             Print the rule json schema and exit.
   -A                            Monitor all events supported by Falco and defined in rules and configs.
 Some events are ignored by default
                                 when -A is not specified (the -i option lists these events ignored).
 Using -A can impact performance.
 This option has no effect when reproducing events from a capture file.
   -b, --print-base64            Print data buffers in base64.
 This is useful for encoding binary data that needs to be used over media
                                 designed to consume this format.
-      --cri <path>              Path to CRI socket for container metadata.
+      --cri <path>              DEPRECATED: use -o container_engines.cri.sockets[]=<socket_path> instead.
+Path to CRI socket for container metadata.
 Use the specified <path> to fetch data from a CRI-compatible runtime.
 If not specified, built-in defaults for commonly known paths are used.
 This option can be passed multiple times to specify a list of sockets to be tried until a successful one is found.
-      --disable-cri-async       Turn off asynchronous CRI metadata fetching.
+      --disable-cri-async       DEPRECATED: use -o container_engines.cri.disable_async=true instead.
+Turn off asynchronous CRI metadata fetching.
 This is useful to let the input event wait for the container metadata fetch to finish before moving forward.
 Async fetching, in some environments leads to empty fields for container metadata when the fetch is not fast enough to be completed asynchronously.
 This can have a performance penalty on your environment depending on the number of containers and the frequency at which they are created/started/stopped.
       --disable-source <event_source>
                                 Turn off a specific <event_source>.
 By default, all loaded sources get enabled.
 Available sources are
                                 'syscall' plus all sources defined by loaded plugins supporting the event sourcing capability.
 This option